apjklab/apjklab.github.io/_news/announcement_9.md

 related_posts: false
 ---

-Our work titled “R2Net: Efficient and flexible diffeomorphic image registration using Lipschitz continuous residual networks” was accepted for publication in Medical Image Analysis :sparkles:
+Our work titled “R2Net: Efficient and flexible diffeomorphic image registration using Lipschitz continuous residual networks” was accepted for publication in Medical Image Analysis.